 In June 1975, the Government of India declared emergency.
 Press, paper and all other liberties were curtailed.
 After two weeks the Prout organization was banned.
 In fact, out of the fifteen or so organisations banned by the Indian government during the Emergency, more than half of them were socio-spiritual service organisations founded and led by Shrii Sarkar.
 All property of those organisations was confiscated, thousands of their members owere thrown behind the bars without any legal justification.

 It was unfortunate that in this emergency period Shrii Sarkar’s trial was conducted and he was convicted on November 26th 1976 for life.
 In January 1977, the emergency was revoked and fresh elections were proposed.
 The people of India demonstrated their anger against the tyrannical leadership by voting the Congress party out of power.
 The caretaker government immediately revoked the ban order on the Prout organization and cadres and members were all duly released from jail.
 Within a short time the organization was rebuilt to its pre-emergency state.
 Simultaneously it became clear that the main organization Ananda Marga had spread to more than 60 overseas countries during the time of its trials in India.

 Shrii Sarkar’s case was appealed in the High Court against the session court’s one-sided verdict in the Emergency period.
 The neutral High Court declared Shrii Sarkar faultless and proceedings were dismissed.
-Shrii Sarkar remained more than seven years in jail out of which he was fasting five years and six months simply by drinking two cups of buttermilk a day.
+Shrii Sarkar remained nearly seven years in jail out of which he was fasting five years and six months simply by drinking two cups of buttermilk a day.
 His story adds abundant proof to the fact that great personalities are always opposed from every corner but finally they stand victorious.